-Having clear, actionable plans in place before a hurricane strikes can help your organization minimize damage to people and property and recover as quickly as possible.
-This is particularly important following several consecutive years of above-average hurricane activity.
+Having clear, actionable plans in place before a hurricane strikes can help your organization minimize harm to people and property and recover as quickly as possible.

-Many recent hurricanes underscored the importance of being able to gather support documentation for physical damage and time element claims, oftentimes prior to being able to gain access to damaged or affected locations.
+The potential devastation caused by hurricanes underscores the importance of being able to gather support documentation for physical damage and time element claims, often prior to being able to gain access to damaged or affected locations.